Machine learning with kernels for portfolio valuation and risk management: Introduction

 Summarizing, for either of these portfolio risk management tasks, we have to compute the dynamic value process $V$.
 This is a computational challenge, as the conditional expectations \eqref{eqcondY} usually lack analytic solutions.
 What's more, in real-life applications in the portfolio management industry, the point-wise evaluation of $f$ is costly, because it queries from various constituent sub-portfolios, which in practice are often not implemented on one integrated platform.
 For illustration, a technical report of the German Actuarial Society \cite{dav_15} reports as typical sample size in practice of $n=1000$ to $5000$.
+Similarly, \cite{hug_sav_20} state that learning effectively from small datasets is critical in the context of regulations of complex derivatives trading books held by banks.
+In practice, this amounts to sample sizes of $n=1000$ to $32000$, as reported in \cite{hug_sav_19}.
 Facing a limited computing budget calls for an efficient method to approximate and learn the value process $V$ from a (small) finite sample and in such a way that the sample estimator is given in closed form, such as in \eqref{eqYhat}.
 This is exactly what our paper provides.
+As for the dimension of the path space $E$, we target a range of $dT\le 36$, which can be considered high-dimensional in practical terms, as discussed in \cite[Section~5]{fer_fil_2020}.